-Under the CSCS agreement, NEER or one of its affiliates is permitted to withdraw funds received by NEP's subsidiaries, including, but not limited to, NEP OpCo, and hold them in an account of NEER or one of its affiliates to the extent the funds are not required to pay NEP's or its subsidiaries' costs or otherwise not required to be retained by its subsidiaries, until the financing agreements of its subsidiaries permit distributions to be made to NEP OpCo or , in the case of NEP OpCo, until a minimum quarterly distribution is scheduled to be paid.
-To the extent that NEER and its affiliates decide to retain such excess funds in their own operations instead of returning them to NEP , it would reduce the amount of cash available to NEP to be used for acquisitions, capital expenditures and distributions to unitholders.
-For example, NEER's obligation to return funds prior to a scheduled distribution date is limited to the amount required to fund NEP OpCo's anticipated quarterly distribution, unless the return of such funds is demanded by NEP OpCo.
-NEP's ability to grow its distributions in the future is dependent on the growth of NEP OpCo's distributions to NEP , which could be limited if NEER decides to retain excess funds for its own operations instead of returning them to NEP OpCo.
-In addition, because NEP is managed and controlled by NEER, NEP may also choose not to request such funds even if they could be used for acquisitions or growth projects.
+Under the CSCS agreement, NEER or one of its affiliates is permitted to withdraw funds received by NEP's subsidiaries, including, but not limited to, NEP OpCo, and hold them in an account of NEER or one of its affiliates to the extent the funds are not required to pay NEP's or its subsidiaries' costs or otherwise not required to be retained by its subsidiaries, until the financing agreements of its subsidiaries permit distributions to be made to NEP OpCo or, in the case of NEP OpCo, until a minimum quarterly distribution is scheduled to be paid.
 Further, NEER will not pay NEP any interest or additional consideration for the use of these funds.
 If NEER or one of its affiliates realizes any earnings on NEP OpCo's or its subsidiaries' funds prior to the return of such funds, it is permitted to retain those earnings for its own account.
 The failure of NEER to return funds to NEP's subsidiaries for any reason could have a material adverse effect on NEP's business, financial condition, results of operations and ability to make cash distributions to its unitholders.

-NEP may not be able to consummate future acquisitions from NEER or from third parties.
+NEP may not be able to consummate future acquisitions.

-NEP's ability to grow through acquisitions and increase distributions to unitholders is dependent in part on its ability to make acquisitions that result in an increase in cash distributions per common unit.
-NEP's growth strategy is based in part on its right of first offer with respect to any NEER ROFO projects that NEER may elect to sell.
+NEP's ability to grow through acquisitions and increase distributions to its unitholders is dependent in part on its ability to make acquisitions that result in an increase in cash distributions per common unit.
 Such acquisitions may not be available to NEP on acceptable terms or at all.
 In addition, there are limited restrictions on NEER's ability to sell the NEER ROFO projects to a third party.
 Other than the right of first offer with respect to any NEER ROFO projects that NEER elects to sell until July 1, 2020, NEER has no obligation to make any projects available to NEP for potential purchase.
 The consummation and timing of any future acquisitions, whether from NEER or any third parties, will depend upon, among other things, whether:

-- · NEP is able to identify attractive acquisition candidates; - · NEP is able to negotiate acceptable purchase agreements; - · NEP is able to obtain financing for these acquisitions on economically acceptable terms; and - · NEP is outbid by competitors.
+- NEP is able to identify attractive acquisition candidates: - NEP is able to negotiate acceptable purchase agreements; - · NEP is able to obtain financing for these acquisitions on economically acceptable terms; and - NEP is outbid by competitors.

-Additionally, several factors could materially and adversely impact the extent to which suitable acquisition opportunities are made available from NEER, including, but not limited to, an assessment by NEER relating to its liquidity position, the risk profile of an opportunity, its fit with NEP's operations, limits on NEE personnel's ability to devote their time to NEP and other factors.
+Additionally, several factors could materially and adversely impact the extent to which suitable acquisition opportunities are made available from NEER, including, but not limited to, an assessment by NEER relating to its liquidity position, the risk profile of an opportunity, its fit with NEP's operations and other factors.
 The overall question of an acquisition's suitability is highly subjective and specific to NEP.
 Furthermore, if NEER reduces its ownership interest in NEP, it may be less willing to sell the NEER ROFO projects or other NEER projects to NEP.
 An inability by NEER to identify, or a failure by NEER to make available, suitable acquisition opportunities could hinder NEP's growth and materially adversely impact its business, financial condition, results of operations and ability to make cash distributions to its unitholders.